Traveling to and in Bern, plus city map

 Where to spend the night in Bern

 There are lots of centrally located hotels in Bern, in the old town center and within walking distance of the rail station.
-Find all options and tips in our Bern hotel guide.
+Find the best options for your stay, and further tips, in my Bern hotel guide.

 Suggested hotels in Bern